vfarah-if/EDAExercise/README.md

     _logger,
     consumers!  // or new ExampleConsumer(_logger), new ExampleOtherConsumer(_logger)

-// Configuring dynamic ways to read the streamed events from the beginning or at the end using var cancellationSource = new CancellationTokenSource();
+// Configuring dynamic ways to read the streamed events from the beginning or at the end
+// showing the event sourcing and the way this works when events get fired using var cancellationSource = new CancellationTokenSource();
     await (
         withReload